 Sandia Park is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sandia Park’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Sandia Park does not have a public transit system used by locals to get to and from work.
+Sandia Park is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you like to read, write and learn?
 If you move to Sandia Park, you'll likely find that many of your neighbors like to as well.
 Sandia Park is one of the more educated communities in America, with a full 59.33% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.